raphaelmansuy/til/docker/index.md

 Enter `128`for memory size.

-Click add container:
+Click Add Container:

 ![ECR Step14](https://github.com/raphaelmansuy/til/raw/main/docker/images/ecr14.png)

 - Add the name of the container: `NodeWebApp`
-- Set the image URI that we have saved add the end of the `add image` step
+- Set the image URI that we have saved to add the end of the `add image` step
 - Set the port mappings 80:8080

 ![ECR Step15](https://github.com/raphaelmansuy/til/raw/main/docker/images/ecr15.png)